VOKhR: History

-The number of troops in mid-1920 exceeded 240,000 people.
-After the end of the Civil War, the VOKhR troops were mainly assigned security functions.
-Up until the beginning of the Great Patriotic War, units of the VOKhR troops, which were part of the NKVD troops, guarded places of detention.
-In January 1921, the VOKhR Troops were disbanded: some of the troops were transferred to the direct control of the All-Russian Extraordinary Commission and became known as the VKhK troops (responsible for combating banditry and protecting communication routes), the remaining troops were transferred to the Red Army and, for the most part, were soon disbanded.
+By mid-1920, the VOKhR exceeded 240,000 people, but with likely Bolshevik victory in the Russian Civil War, its internal security function were less important and its troops were mainly assigned to guarding detention camps.
+In January 1921, the VOKhR was disbanded: some of the troops were transferred to the direct control of the Cheka and became known as the VKhK troops (responsible for combating banditry and protecting communication routes), the remaining troops were transferred to the Red Army and, for the most part, were soon disbanded.

-Duties

-Initially, the following tasks were assigned to the VOKhR Troops: